Salt & Wind Travel

 Pronounced oh-no, this is the local word for “delicious,” as in, Helena’s has an ‘ono Hawaiian food menu.
 For added emphasis, include so as in something is “so ‘ono,” like the Vietnamese-inspired grinds at The Pig and the Lady.

-Onolicious is a variation on ‘ono that means the same thing but is somehow even more fun to say.
-Heads up that ono (without the okina diacritical mark) is also the name for a type of firm, white fish mostly caught in Hawaiian waters.
+Onolicious is a variation on ono that means the same thing but is somehow even more fun to say.
+A heads-up that ono (without the okina diacritical mark) is also the name for a type of firm, white fish mostly caught in Hawaiian waters.

 Choke

-Another local slang word you may encounter in Hawai’i is choke, meaning a lot.
-You might use it in a sentence along the lines of “there was choke chicken katsu at the potluck yesterday.”
+Another local slang word you may encounter in Hawai’i is choke, which means a lot.
+You might use it in a sentence like “there was choke chicken katsu at the potluck yesterday.”

 Pau